panglossa/panghiero/README.md

 ## Dependencies
 For this program to work, you need the individual glyphs as separate `.png` files.
 The provided file `glyphdata.csv`, containing aliases and dimensions for each glyph, is based on the images provided with the [WikiHiero Project](https://github.com/wikimedia/mediawiki-extensions-wikihiero).
 You just need to place the `img` folder from wikihiero, with all its contents, in the same location as the `panghiero` executable.
 (That is, all the glyph images are contained inside the `img` folder which must be placed in the same folder as the `panghiero` program.)

+## Source Code
+This project is written in Lazarus ([https://www.lazarus-ide.org/](https://www.lazarus-ide.org/)) with plain Pascal code.
+No external libraries or components are necessary.
+In theory, it can be compiled and run in any plataform Lazarus is available in (Linux, Windows, Mac OS X).

 ## Limitations
 Currently, character grouping is quite limited: you can have at most two rows, and only one of these rows may have a horizontal group, which can consist of no more than two items.
 I.e., you can have `r:n`, but not `r:n:f`; `p*t:N1` is possible, as well as `N16:N23*Z1`; but `N16:N23*Z1:f` is out of the question.